SparkInk/driversMSP430/nokia5110LCD/README.md

-# Drivers for Nokia 5110 LCD display.
+# Drivers for Nokia 5110 LCD display
 Uses UART to control LCD's configuration via console.
 Uses SPI to communicate with the display